Dental Bridges Fort Lauderdale, FL

 If you are missing some of your teeth, we can replace them using a dental bridge.
 This is a secure and permanent alternative to wearing dentures.
-Bridges are preferred by many of our Fort Lauderdale, FL patients.
-A bridge will look entirely natural after being placed by Dr. Neuls.
-This is because we begin the procedure by taking precise measurements in our 33308 dentist office.
+We can work to make a dental bridge look entirely natural after we place it on your teeth.
+We begin the procedure by taking precise measurements of your teeth in our dentist office.
 We will also take an impression, so the dental lab has all the information they need to create replacement teeth that look like your natural ones.
-To find out if you are a good candidate for the procedure, call (954) 281-1231 and schedule a consultation.
+To find out if you are a good candidate for the procedure, call (954) 271-8034 and schedule a consultation.
 At Smiles By Julia, we offer several solutions for replacing missing teeth, so if a bridge is not suited to your needs, we will recommend a different solution.

 What is a dental bridge?

 A bridge is a fixed prosthetic that can be an effective solution in cases of partial tooth loss.
 It is exactly as the name suggests, a bridge that replaces lost teeth between your remaining strong ones.
 However, in order to qualify for a dental bridge, you must have remaining teeth that are strong enough to support it.
 If you do, we will place dental crowns on those teeth these teeth so they can serve as anchors to hold up a gum-colored base that we can use to secure the bridge.
 Essentially, your remaining teeth provide the support necessary for ensuring your new tooth or teeth stay in place.